GHRS Mission, Vision, Values & Philosophy

 Section 11: Resignations.
 Any member of the Board may resign at any time by giving written notice to the Board.
 Resignations will be deemed effective either upon the date directed in the member’s resignation letter or effective immediately on the receipt of the letter if no date is specified.

 Section 12: Removal of Directors.
-Directors having two unexcused absences from Board meetings in one year are removed from the Board effective the date of their second unexcused absence (excused absences determined by the Board Chairman).
-A Director may be removed for other reasons by a three-fourths vote of the remaining Directors, including but not limited to: Behavior not in keeping with the rules and regulations of the national chapter of HRS, behavior in opposition to the Organization and its bylaws, negligence or misconduct, abuse or harassment of any member or animal in the care of the Organization.
+Directors having two (2) unexcused absences from Board meetings in any one (1) year period of time are removed from the Board effective the date of their second unexcused absence (excused absences determined by the Board Chairman).
+A Director may be removed for other reasons by a vote of more than seventy-five Percent (75%) of the remaining Directors, including but not limited to: Behavior not in keeping with the rules and regulations of the national chapter of HRS, behavior in opposition to the Organization and its Bylaws, negligence or misconduct, abuse or harassment of any member or animal in the care of the Organization.

 Section 13: Interim Appointments.
 Should a Director resign, become incapacitated or otherwise be unable to serve, the remaining Board may appoint an interim representative via a simple majority for the unexpired portion of the term for that position, or until the next scheduled election.
 The Board may elect to call a special election.
 The Board shall act in haste to fill all vacant Board positions, in time for the next scheduled Board meeting, in order to ensure a seamless continuity in the Organization’s shelter operations and management.